aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 ## Upgrade Policies

-Currently, three different upgrade policies are supported:
+Currently, two different upgrade policies are supported:

 - `compatible`: upgrades must be backwards compatible, specifically:
   - For storage, all old struct declarations must be the same in